react-cosmos/react-cosmos/GLOSSARY.md

 #### Fixture renderer

 Renders _FixtureConnect_ in an isolated environment.
 Bundled using the user's source code and configuration.
+Platform specific.

 #### Playground